The Centre's Frequently Asked Questions – Faculty of Engineering

 Registering a Co-op Position

 All work experience must be registered and approved to appear on a student’s transcript and fulfill co-op requirements for mandatory and optional co-op programs.
-Students must be enrolled in the co-op course on Mosaic to maintain full-time status.
-Not maintaining full-time status may have an impact on OSAP loans and repayment as well as a student’s eligibility for scholarships and bursaries, post-graduate programs, playing on a McMaster sports team, private health insurance coverage, or work/study permits for international students.
+Students must be enrolled in the co-op work term course on Mosaic to maintain full-time status at the university.
+Full‑time status ensures that students continue to receive university support during their work terms, including in the event of a crisis.
+It also prevents disruptions to OSAP loan status or repayment, eligibility for scholarships and bursaries, access to post‑graduate programs, participation on McMaster sports teams, private health insurance coverage, and, where relevant, study or work permit requirements for international students.

-Our office does not retroactively register co-op work terms.
-Our policy states that students must register their work term within 10 business days of accepting an offer of employment and no later than the employment start date indicated on the employment contract.
-If you missed the registration deadline but would like to discuss the potential to register your work term, please reach out to your Career Educator as soon as possible.
+The Centre does not retroactively register co-op work terms.
+Our policies state that students must register their work term within 10 business days of accepting an offer of employment and no later than the employment start date indicated on the employment contract.
+If you miss the registration deadline but would like to discuss the potential to register your work term, please reach out to your Career Educator.

 If a student has completed Level II and accepts a position that starts or extends into a study term, they must submit a petition to go off-sequence.
 BEng, IBEHS, and CompSci students who have completed Level III, and BTech students who have completed 3A, may work in any term if all other eligibility requirements are met, and are not required to submit a petition.